 The Company mobilized the exploration team back to the property in September 2019 to continue prospecting and mapping as well as sampling.
-The objective of this program was to establish drill targets

 Channel samples were collected from legacy underground exploration tunnels and from surface samples on the Caleigh, Canon Combination (unmined portion of the El Tigre vein), Protectora and Aguila veins located north of the old El Tigre Mine (see map below).